Varicose veins, spider veins, and bulging leg veins are conditions that happen increasingly with age.

 There are surgical options for bulging and varicose veins.
 Usually, the veins are “stripped” (removed).
 However, if it’s just a tiny patch of spider veins close to the skin’s surface, then a simple shot – in which a salt solution is injected – can make them disappear.

-Again, a qualified doctor can help you identify whether a bulging vein is enlarged or whether it might be varicose or problematic.
+Again, a qualified doctor can help you identify whether a bulging vein is enlarged or might be varicose or problematic.

 Sources on Varicose Veins: